What You Need To Know About The Murder Of Nia Wilson

 "We don’t know if it’s racist, we don’t know if this was random.
 We don’t know what it was, but we’re asking the African American community to stand down right now," he said at a press conference.
 "Let’s get this information to find out what really happened."

-In a statement, Mayor Libby Schaaf send her condolences to Nia's family and addressed the fears the attack might have been racially motivated.
+In a statement, Mayor Libby Schaaf sent her condolences to Nia's family and addressed the fears the attack might have been racially motivated.

 "As the Mayor of Oakland, it’s important I acknowledge that this horrific crime has a context, she said.
 "Although investigators currently have no evidence to conclude that this tragedy was racially motivated or that the suspect was affiliated with any hate groups, the fact that his victims were both young African American women stirs deep pain and palpable fear in all of us who acknowledge the reality that our country still suffers from a tragic and deeply racist history."